-• the Class I directors will be in 2022; and , and their terms will expire at the annual meeting of stockholders to be held ٠ the Class II directors will be in 2023; and and , and their terms will expire at the annual meeting of stockholders to be held • the Class III directors will be held in 2024. and , and their terms will expire at the annual meeting of stockholders to be
+- the Class I directors will be Ted Davis, Alexander Herzick and Robert McNamara, and their terms will expire at the annual meeting of stockholders to be held in 2022; - the Class II directors will be Irene Davis, J. Matthew Mackowski and Brett Robertson, and their terms will expire at the annual meeting of stockholders to be held in 2023; and - the Class III directors will be Paul Grossman, Stephen Gunstream and Alexander Vos, and their terms will expire at the annual meeting of stockholders to be held in 2024.